-Dorothy Goodman School is an outstanding all age SEN School serving the Leicester, Leicestershire & Warwickshire area with over 330 pupils on roll.
+Dorothy Goodman School is a good all age SEN School serving the Leicester, Leicestershire & Warwickshire area with over 380 pupils on roll.

 In recognition of the diversity of our Pupils, our curriculum is offered across different sites.